terreng/simple-web-server/howTo/custom scripts.md

 This contains all of the arguments that the user has put in the url

 ### `req.method`: string
-This contains the request method (should be POST)
+This contains the request method

 ### `req.uri`: string
 This contains the entire requested path